informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

 [^6]: **Design principles**: Already in Assignment 1, ensuring that the *Controller* MVC component did not contain any logic was in accordance with the design principle known as *thin controllers, fat models*, a property that we conserve in Assignment 2.
-In ensuring that the central part of the *Controller* MVC component, i.e. the `Controller` class, is a high-level class that does not depend on any concrete implementation, is in accordance with the **D** of the **SOLID** design principles (the ***D**ependency Inversion Principle*).
+Ensuring that the central part of the *Controller* MVC component, i.e. the `Controller` class, is a high-level class that does not depend on any concrete implementation is in accordance with the **D** of the **SOLID** design principles (the ***D**ependency Inversion Principle*).

 **Main loop of the program**.
 In the previous assignment, in order to know which command to execute,